In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 Boyce and Gray Alys, reunited

 Boyce’s monologue declaring this ‘a tale with no happy endings,’ even as his resurrection and reunion with Gray Alys manufacture precisely that, is an irony for the ages.
-Their bond, forged mainly through being two outcasts now having to brave the dangers of the lost lands as a unit, doesn’t do the original story justice when rewarded with a supernatural reunion.
-Where Martin’s original work lends consequences permanence, the movie’s more cinematic ending prioritizes franchise potential, presenting what was meant as a singular, devastating bargain as merely Chapter One in a could-be series—one that might, at least, finally depict the creature-rich world Martin suggested beyond this butchered adaptation.
+Their bond, forged mainly through being two outcasts braving the dangers of the lost lands together, doesn’t do the original story justice when rewarded with a supernatural reunion.

 User Profile